TallKite/linnstrument-firmware/README.md

   *Reaper users: download microLinnLocatingCCs.jsfx from the LinnWiki.
 It defines a rectangular region on the LinnStrument, within which it can either transpose each note to a specific note (good for drum pads) or transform it into a CC message in a variety of ways.
 It can also filter out other midi either inside or outside of this region.
 Download microLinnLocatingCCsDemo.RPP and microLinnLocatingCCsDemo.mid for an example usage that creates a drum pad.*

   *Non-Reaper users: if your DAW isn't programmable, you may still be able to run microLinnLocatingCCs.jsfx.
 It runs natively in Reaper and can run in any Windows DAW using ReaJS, a free jsfx-to-VST wrapper.
-(Hopefully someone can duplicate this effect in Max 4 Live, FL Studio MIDI scripts, and other platforms.)*
+(Hopefully someone can duplicate this effect in Abelton's Max 4 Live, FL Studio's MIDI scripts, Logic's Scripter, Bitwig's Grid, StreamByter (free macOS/iOS AU plugin) and other platforms.)*

   *Thanks to KVR forum member vorp40 for the locating CC idea!*

 IMPORTING/EXPORTING